YangchenYe323/firefly/doc/backend.md

 ### Running the API locally

 To run the serverless API locally for development, see [firefly-api](https://github.com/YangchenYe323/firefly-api).
-Follow the instructions there to start a local Cloudflare Worker instance, and set your `API_URL` environment variable accordingly (e.g. `http://localhost:8787`).
+Follow the instructions there to start a local Cloudflare Worker instance, and set your `NEXT_PUBLIC_API_URL` environment variable accordingly (e.g. `http://localhost:8787`).

 ### Fallback behavior